Last updated: 27 July 2021

-Questionmark does not sell or rent personal information (including your email address) it collects to others; however, it may disclose personally identifiable information in the following situations and where applicable in compliance with and limited by the requirements of the Privacy Shield principles, EU and Swiss data protection laws and other commitments made by Questionmark to good privacy practice:
+Questionmark does not sell or rent personal information (including your email address) it collects to others; however, it may disclose personally identifiable information in the following situations and where applicable in compliance with and limited by the requirements of the applicable data protection laws and other commitments made by Questionmark to good privacy practice:

 (a) in response to a subpoena, court order or legal process, to the extent permitted and required by law;

 (b) to protect your security or the security of other persons including for national security or law enforcement purposes, consistent with applicable law;